tarekziade/mongogo/slides/slides.md

 ---

-# Lessons learned
+# Lessons learned 1/3

 - Assymetric encryption solves the key exchange issue
 - Enforcing a framework for connectors is overkill
 - Continuous, event-based syncs is a cool idea

+---

+# Lessons learned 2/3

 - Writing a MongoDB backend is very different from a MYSQL backend

 - It's all about the read/write contracts
  - How does a connector registers to get discovered
  - How does a connector picks configuration
- - How does Kibana triggers and display syncs
+ - How does Kibana triggers and display syncs in progress
+ - How does a connector create indices

+---

+# Lessons learned 3/3

 - We don't have any scaling issue